cloudflare/cloudflare-docs/content/email-routing/get-started/settings.md

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
 2. Go to **Email** > **Settings**.
-3. Click **Start disabling**.
+3. Click **Start disabling** > **Delete and Disable**.
-4. Click Delete and Disable.
 Email Routing will show you the list of records associated with your account that will be deleted.
-5. Click **Delete records**.
+4. Click **Delete records**.

 Email Routing is now disabled for your account and will stop forwarding email.
-If you want to enable the service again, click **Enable Email Routing** and follow the wizard.
+To enable the service again, click **Enable Email Routing** and follow the wizard.

 ### Unlock and keep DNS records